pret/pokered/README.md

 - Silph Co's pathing was completely overhauled to make navigating it less tedious.
 - Viridian Gym now has a new area once you make Giovanni leave.
 - The S.S.
 Anne now returns after getting your fourth badge!
+- Once you've entered the Hall of Fame, try visiting Route 1...

 New areas
 ====